 Some others that are nice to know too:

 - The Constitution of India

 - Payment of Wages Act

 - Right to Information Act

 We hope that this helps to give some form of guidance.
-The function of our organization is not to help establish other NGO’s or organization and so we may not be able to answer questions that you might have -but if it is something that we can help out with we will try.
+The function of our organization is not to help establish other NGO’s or organizations and so we may not be able to answer questions that you might have -but if it is something that we can help out with we will certainly try.